Qatar Airways Reviews

 And indeed the Qatar Airways Frequent Flier scheme is no great shakes either: The Qatar Airways' Privilege Club loyalty program is good for earning oneworld status.
 A quick return from Australia to London nets two-thirds of the flights you need for Gold status.
 However the miles you earn come with large redemption costs.
 Qatar aren't really up to oneworld standard either when it comes to recognising other airline's Frequent Flyer cards.
 The way in which oneworld status passengers are barred from the main lounges is a continual annoyance.

-In general, Flights on Qatar Airways are pretty good, and it's an airline that is definately in the world class.
+In general, then Qatar Airways Reviews come back positive, and flights on Qatar Airways are pretty good.
+It's an airline that is definately in the world class.
 However if only it would stop shouting about it's mythical Five Star status, and actually get on the with business of being nice to it's customers while taking them around the planet, it might actually be a nicer experience.
 Your reviews of Qatar Airways flights.